Part I: The Commercial Cannabis Industry and How it Impacts Communities

 At the time of this posting, the societal influence of legalization has primarily been the same in all states that have passed legislation.
-Most of the revenue collected is earmarked for social investments such as state and local government, youth education, treatment programs, substance abuse prevention initiatives, health care, schools, state police, and more.
+Most of the revenue is earmarked for social investments such as state and local government, youth education, treatment programs, substance abuse prevention initiatives, health care, schools, state police, and more.

 So how does legalizing marijuana impact society?

 - The information gathered so far indicates that the rate of court filings and arrests related to cannabis cultivation, possession, and distribution has dropped precipitously.
-In fact, Colorado reported that the number of marijuana arrests decreased by 50% five years after legalization.
+Colorado reported that the number of marijuana arrests decreased by 50% five years after legalization.

 - Because the sale of marijuana is no longer in the shadows, there hasn’t been an increase in violent marijuana-related crimes in states that have legalized.
 In some instances, those stats have decreased.